hedonicadapter/dotfiles/readme.md

 # Todo
 - [ ] Hyprland workspace session manager(?)
-- [ ] Inject colors from flake into ags, discord, and obsidian
+- [ ] Inject colors from flake into discord, and obsidian
 - [ ] Change light/dark mode depending on time of day
+- [ ] Pick wallpaper based on hue and time of day
+- [ ] System-wide font selection